lukasz-smolnicki/portfolio-message-board/README.md

 The main goal is to:
 - build an application using react
-- store is in localhost
+- store data in localhost
-- create reusable objects
+- create reusable components
 - do not repeat the code

 ## Technologies Used